-Do you have practical work experience in IT and communication technology?
-Would you like to work as an IT specialist in Germany?
-An option to consider is a residence permit in accordance with Section 19c (2) AufenthG (German Residence Act) in conjunction with Section 6 BeschV (Ordinance on the Employment of Foreigners) to obtain qualified employment in Germany, regardless of the degree that you hold.
+As a skilled worker in IT, your skills are highly demanded in Germany.
+An option to consider is a residence permit in accordance with Section 19c (2) of the Residence Act - AufenthG in conjunction with Section 6 of the Ordinance on the Employment of Foreigners (BeschV) to obtain qualified employment in Germany, regardless of the degree that you hold.

 What are the requirements to receive a work visa for IT specialists with significant work experience?